Undergraduate Athletic Training Admissions and Retention Requirements

 Adhere to Athletic Training Policies and Procedures.

 Students who fail to meet the retention criteria will be placed on probation in the Athletic Training major for one semester.
 If standards are not met by the end of the probationary period, the student may be dismissed from the major at the discretion of the program director.
-Students who receive any grade below a C in an athletic training major course, professional knowledge course, and/or support course must repeat that course and receive a grade of “C” or higher to remain in the major.
+Students who receive any grade below a “B-” in an athletic training major course, or below a “C” in any professional knowledge course, and/or support course must repeat that course and receive the minimum grade or higher to remain in the major.
 Failure to repeat the course (when offered) will result in dismissal from the program.
 Athletic Training Policies and Procedures are available in the athletic training student handbook.